 Albino Animals: A Photo Collection

-Also albino animals look kind of cool and jazzy.
-Albinism (or achromia, achromasia, or achromatosis) is the lack, or partial lack of pigment from the skin.
-It’s a congenital thing and it’s caused by a defect in tyrosinase which plays a role in producing melanin.
+Albinism, also called achromia, achromasia, and achromatosis is the lack, or partial lack of pigment from the skin.
+It’s congenital, and caused by a defect in the enzyme tyrosinase, which plays a role in producing pigments called melanins.

 The eyes often appear pinky/red because the retinal blood supply is not obscured by any pigment.
-It seems most animals can be born albino, a notable exception is the horse, the picture I’ve inserted below is technically not an albino apparently.
+It seems most animals can be born albino, a notable exception is the horse, the picture below is technically not an albino.

-Unfortunately, in the wild setting, an animal that’s bright white is less likely to catch vigilant prey and more likely to be caught by predators, so the genes that cause it are kept at low levels in the population.
+Unfortunately, in the wild, an animal that’s bright white and has poor eyesight is less likely to catch vigilant prey and more likely to be caught by predators, so the genes that cause albinism are kept at low levels in the population.

-Just so you know, this is an echidna.
-They live in Australia and they lay eggs.
-They’re in the same family as our weird friends the duck-billed platypus.
+Below is an echidna.
+They live in Australia and, despite their fur, they lay eggs.
+They’re in the same family — monotremes — as the duck-billed platypus.

 CLICK HERE FOR AMAZING PHOTOS OF AN ALBINO WHALE